MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 # Prompt caching

 Prompt caching allows you to reduce overall request latency and cost for longer prompts that have identical content at the beginning of the prompt. *"Prompt"* in this context is referring to the input you send to the model as part of your chat completions request.
-Rather than re-process the same input tokens over and over again, the model is able to retain a temporary cache of processed input data to improve overall performance.
+Rather than reprocess the same input tokens over and over again, the model is able to retain a temporary cache of processed input data to improve overall performance.
 Prompt caching has no impact on the output content returned in the model response beyond a reduction in latency and cost.

 ## Supported models

 Currently only the following models support prompt caching with Azure OpenAI:

-- `o1-preview` (2024-09-12)
+- `o1-preview-2024-09-12`
-- `o1-mini` (2024-09-12)
+- `o1-mini-2024-09-12`

 ## API support